FilmonK/metabase-api-examples/README.md

-# Main page
+# Collection of use cases with the Metabase API
-Collection of use cases with the Metabase API. https://www.metabase.com/learn/metabase-basics/administration/administration-and-operation/metabase-api
+https://www.metabase.com/learn/metabase-basics/administration/administration-and-operation/metabase-api